clulab/tomcat-text/README.md

 ## Metadata Input

-Metadata read by the Dialog Agent, either from .metadata files or the Message Bus, are expected to include the following Json fields.
+Metadata read by the Dialog Agent, either from .metadata files or the Message Bus, are expected to include the following JSON fields.
 Extra structures and fields are ignored.
-Missing data are replaced with null values in the output Json.
+Missing data are replaced with null values in the output JSON.

 #### Chat